 On a side note, Sett is able to shield himself for half his health.
 No big deal, just ban him.

 Yone is the top champion who gets the banhammer.
 Across all tiers, Yone’s ban rate is around 50 percent.
 Yone first showed up during the Spirit Blossom event in 2020 – he’s Yasuo’s older brother.
 He’s an assassin/skirmisher with AOE damage, a gap close, and on-hit effects.
 Many choose to use Yone on the top lane, but he can go bot-lane as an ADC.
+Since it’s pretty hard to lane against Yone, here are the best Yone counters in Season 12!

 The lore of League of Legends has claimed that Yone was killed by Yasuo, but Riot glossed over those details.
 Either way you go, you’re probably going to want to ban Yone with every chance you get.